 Your home should also use effective barriers, such as a pool fence, plus self-closing, self-latching and locking mechanisms on gates and doors.
 Latches need to be out of the reach of children.
 However, don’t allow barriers such as fences and doors to give you a false sense of security.
 You should know how to swim and teach age appropriate children to swim.
 Everyone should learn Cardiopulmonary Resuscitation (CPR).

 The fact is, drownings are preventable.
-Please help the Chandler Fire Department stop the pain of child drownings.
+Please help the Chandler Fire, Health & Medical Department stop the pain of child drownings.